richdynamix/arc/README.md

 Rather that explain all the functions and environment variables available to Arc, it is easier to point you to the documentation for the parent images:

 - [PHP NGINX](https://github.com/continuouspipe/dockerfiles/tree/master/php/nginx) - The direct parent of the Arc Docker file.
-By default it uses PHP 7.1 but you can change this within the Arc Dockerfile to match your needs.
-(Available versions are 5.6, 7.0 and 7.1)
+By default, it uses PHP 7.4, but you can change this within the Arc Dockerfile to match your needs.
+(Available versions are 5.6, 7.0, 7.1, 7.2, 7.3, 7.4)
 - [Ubuntu 16.04](https://github.com/continuouspipe/dockerfiles/tree/master/ubuntu/16.04) - This is the base image which the PHP image extends.
 This sets up all the ConfD and SupervisorD configuration.

 To manipulate your environment you can add values for any of the environment variables for any of the above.
-Additionally there are a few specific to Arc which are all defined in `tools/docker/usr/local/share/env/20-arc-env`.
+Additionally, there are a few specific to Arc which are all defined in `tools/docker/usr/local/share/env/20-arc-env`.

 Variable | Description | Expected values | Default
 --- | --- | --- | ----